TomBrown123/hand-gesture-recognition-mediapipe/README.md

 # hand-gesture-recognition-using-mediapipe
+The app.py file has been modified to pull an MJPG video stream from the Unitree A1 and demonstrate hand gesture recognition.
+RobotVisionSystem, which begins on startup if the lidar camera isn't connected, must be running on the Unitree A1 in order for it to work.
+If using on a remote PC, please refer to README file in HAWK_UnitreeA1 for setup of LAN and Internet connection on the Unitree A1.
+Once this is setup, the application can simply be started and a video stream should directly appear.

 Estimate hand pose using MediaPipe (Python version).<br> This is a sample program that recognizes hand signs and finger gestures with a simple MLP using the detected key points.
 <br> ❗ _️**This is English Translated version of the [original repo](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe).
 All Content is translated to english along with comments and notebooks**_ ❗